LeetLLM

 signatures-declarative-input-output-specs.py

-1import dspy 2 3# Simple signatures (inline) 4classify = dspy.Predict("ticket_text -> urgency: str") 5qa = dspy.Predict("policy_context, ticket_text -> resolution: str") 6 7# Typed signatures (recommended for production) 8class GenerateResolution(dspy.Signature): 9 """Generate a support resolution using retrieved policy documents."""
-10 policy_context: str = dspy.InputField(desc="Retrieved policy passages") 11 ticket_text: str = dspy.InputField(desc="The customer's message") 12 resolution: str = dspy.OutputField(desc="Concise resolution with policy citation") 13 14print("inline inputs:", ", ".join(classify.signature.input_fields.keys())) 15print("inline outputs:", ", ".join(classify.signature.output_fields.keys())) 16print("typed inputs:", ", ".join(GenerateResolution.input_fields.keys())) 17print("typed outputs:", ", ".join(GenerateResolution.output_fields.keys()))
+1import dspy 2 3# Simple signatures (inline) 4classify = dspy.Predict("ticket_text -> urgency: str") 5qa = dspy.Predict("policy_context, ticket_text -> resolution: str") 6 7# Typed signatures (recommended for production) 8class GenerateResolution(dspy.Signature): 9 """Generate an incident resolution using retrieved policy documents."""
+10 policy_context: str = dspy.InputField(desc="Retrieved policy passages") 11 ticket_text: str = dspy.InputField(desc="The engineer's message") 12 resolution: str = dspy.OutputField(desc="Concise resolution with policy citation") 13 14print("inline inputs:", ", ".join(classify.signature.input_fields.keys())) 15print("inline outputs:", ", ".join(classify.signature.output_fields.keys())) 16print("typed inputs:", ", ".join(GenerateResolution.input_fields.keys())) 17print("typed outputs:", ", ".join(GenerateResolution.output_fields.keys()))

 Output